 From Kashit, the team will drive to Kerman, one of the oldest cities in Iran and home to wonderfully decorated bazaars, comfortable guesthouses and the long-awaited showers!

 After a relaxed morning to explore Kerman, the team will fly back to Tehran for a celebratory team meal and a night in a comfortable hotel.

 The expedition officially ends after breakfast today although team members are able to depart anytime and many flights require a very early morning check in.
 Transfers to the airport or any extensions to your stay are not included in your Secret Compass expedition and you must ensure that your visa is valid for all of your plans.

 About Secret Compass itineraries

 Please remember that this itinerary acts as a framework plan.
 It provides guidance as to our intentions but may not be followed religiously.
 This is an adventure and by definition the outcome is uncertain.
 The leadership team will adapt, flex and change the plan depending on the numerous frictions you may encounter along the way.
-An adaptable, team-centred approach is required.
-In addition, the local airline timetables are only confirmed in October or November so there is flexibility in the itinerary to accommodate changes to the predicted flight timetable.
+In addition, the local airline timetables are only confirmed in November so there is flexibility in the itinerary to accommodate changes to the predicted flight timetable.